Skip to Content

 In fact, famous English author Rudyard Kipling even described Milford Sound as “the eighth wonder of the world.”

-At the fiord, you can witness stunning views of mountains such as Mitre Peak, which is so named because of its resemblance to a bishop’s mitre hat.
+At the fiord, you can witness stunning views of mountains such as Mitre Peak, which is so named because it resembles a bishop’s mitre hat.
 You can also see some of the most beautiful waterfalls in New Zealand cascading down the cliffs, as well as unique wildlife such as dolphins, seals, and penguins.

 If you’re wondering what things there are to do in Milford Sound, there are plenty of activities to enjoy all year round.
 Cruises are the most popular activity, but there are also amazing hikes, kayaking, and even scenic flights over the fiord.

-Milford Sound is an amazing place to visit in both the summer and the winter.
+Milford Sound is an amazing place to visit in all seasons.
 The winter months tend to be quieter since it’s more difficult to access the fiord during this season (the road is sometimes closed, and sometimes full of snow), but it’s also absolutely beautiful during this time of year.
 There’s still plenty to do, you’ll see snow on the mountains, and you’ll be able to enjoy the fiord with fewer visitors around.

 Milford Sound also has a rich history and in 1998, it was officially renamed Milford Sound/Piopiotahi to recognize the Maori and Pākehā heritage of the area.